 Gerry's wide range of experience includes agency negotiations, assessing and counseling air, water, stormwater and waste permit compliance, representing clients at contested permit, enforcement and other hearings.
 He has also provided comprehensive assistance and representation to potentially responsible parties and steering committees at both state and federal Superfund sites.

-Gerry has been called upon to lead internal environmental investigations and provide strategic guidance on corporate compliance policies, sustainability initiatives, stakeholder involvement and community relations planning as well as corporate risk assessment and mitigation.
+Gerry has been called upon to lead internal environmental investigations and provide strategic board level guidance on ESG and sustainability initiatives, reporting and board/management oversight of the ESG function, including risk minimization; corporate environmental compliance policies; stakeholder involvement and community relations planning; as well as corporate risk assessment and mitigation.

 Gerry’s representative experience includes: